Dog is Chewing the Collar: Durable Options and Prevention Tips

 Choosing Durable Collars and Gear

 Sometimes, you really need a sturdier collar.
-Dog Collars made of neoprene, leather, or with metal buckles can handle more chewing than those inexpensive nylon ones.
-But if your dog has a special collar—like an electric or GPS fence collar—you can’t just swap it out for any old thing.
+Pet collars made of neoprene, leather, or with metal buckles can handle more chewing than those inexpensive nylon ones.
+But if your dog has a special collar—like an electric or GPS fence collar—you can't just swap it out for any old thing.
 PawTronic is here to help with that.

 It makes sense to purchase matching accessories if a collar is already GPS-enabled.
 PawTronic provides replacement belts in vibrant colors like pink or green camo, as well as extra prongs and recharge cords.
 If one gets chewed up, you won't have to replace the whole thing.